 Broccoli comes into its personal grilled or charred, then paired with punchy flavors: try it fried with pickled stems, in a super-savory pasta, or doused in wealthy mushroom ketchup.

-Unlike its cousins, cauliflower, and cabbage, broccoli isn’t in any respect at ease being cooked for a long time with moderate-mannered substances.
-All my beyond tries at being smart and growing the broccoli equal of cauliflower cheese, for instance, have been fiascos: the creamy sauce can not keep its very own in opposition to the dominant vegetable, which goes gray, soggy, and miserable-looking.
+Unlike its cousins, cauliflower and cabbage, broccoli isn’t at ease in any respect when cooked for a long time with moderate-mannered substances.
+All my beyond tries at being smart and growing broccoli equal to cauliflower cheese, for instance, have been fiascos: the creamy sauce can not keep its very own in opposition to the dominant vegetable, which goes gray, soggy, and miserable-looking.
 Instead, pass for excessive-effect cooking (grilling, charring, frying), pair broccoli with something punchy, ambitious, and umami-rich, such as soy sauce, anchovy, mushrooms, and infused oils and vinegar.
-All can shape the wild spirit of broccoli and help display it off in all its glory.
+All can shape the wild spirit of broccoli and help display it in all its glory.

 Fried broccoli florets and pickled stems (pictured above)

 The fried broccoli florets, tossed in sweetened soy, might also remind you of sure Chinese dishes.
-Here, I’ve combined them with brief-pickled broccoli stems, so their richness is balanced with the aid of light acidity.
-Double this quantity if you want to serve this as a vegan fundamental route with some sticky rice along.
+I’ve combined them with brief-pickled broccoli stems to balance their richness with light acidity.
+Double this quantity to serve this as a vegan fundamental route with some sticky rice.

 - Prep 10 min